Leave No Trace Snow Camping

 - Take a winter backcountry course to gain experience.

 - Expect extreme weather and gear up for it.
-Be selective when choosing snowboard pants and other winter outerwear.
+Be selective when choosing winter outerwear.

 - In mountainous country, carry an avalanche beacon, probe, and shovel.